We’re a UK family business trying to show big manufacturers that awesome toys can be made sustainably....

 JUNKO all began when I was making a junk model car from a juice carton with my kids and we didn’t have anything to make working wheels with… if only!

-I’m a graphic designer and I love making stuff, so it seemed fairly natural to start thinking about a solution to the wheels - by sketching, taking long baths etc. To start with, I wasn’t thinking it would become a product, but as time went on, with the plastic crisis and society producing more junk than we know what to do with it seemed like helping kids make working toys out of junk might just be about right for our times.
+I’m a graphic designer and I love making stuff, so it seemed fairly natural to start thinking about a solution to the wheels - by sketching, taking long baths etc. To start with, I wasn’t thinking it would become a product, but as time went on, with the plastic crisis and society producing more junk than we know what to do with it seemed like helping kids make working toys out of junk might just be about be right for our times.

 With some potential solutions the next step was to start testing.
-I learned some CAD in order to start designing parts.
+I had to learn some CAD skills to start designing parts.
 We then took the plunge and bought a 3D printer.
 I don't know how people did any of this without a 3D printer, they can be a bit of pain when they go wrong, but on the whole they're flipping amazing.
 So, two years later we’re launching JUNKO.
 It’s been a massive learning journey, we have literally bag-loads of prototypes (3D printed in eco-friendly PLA made from cornstarch you'll be pleased to hear).
 We tried, we failed, we tried again until eventually we had a system which is as flexible junk-wise as I think it can be.
 It's still junk modelling, still messy creative and fun, just better!

 The joy of JUNKO is that it's not a pre-defined toy kit, or a kit where you just attach one junk item to complete the toy.
 Rather, it becomes part of pretty much any size junk model allowing kids the freedom and creativity to make whatever they want.
 JUNKO can integrate into existing play and toys.
-We hope it's a new way of thinking for kids and parents...for instance don’t buy a plastic car for your favourite doll, make one!
+We hope it's a new way of thinking for creative kids and parents...for instance don’t buy a plastic car for your favourite doll, make one, then make another better one!
 Make vehicles for your favourite action figures.
 JUNKO even has bobbles so you can attach your figures from that really famous plastic brick company.
 Make a doll's house, a castle, a speed boat... it's all possible with JUNKO, junk and imagination.

 Joe & Paul from Vegtrug for all the useful contacts, business and product launching advice.
 Andy Booth at KFIE for sorting out all the production - 3D models, tooling and manufacturing... everything!
 Legal eagle Adrian Sewell at Tandem Patents who also introduced me to Andy.
 Von Asis for his wonderful drawing skills and patience to get everything right.
 Dmitry at ArtScience for the amazing web build.
 And all the friends and family who have given valuable opinions and encouragement.
-A stranger thanks to the authoress Elisabeth Beresford for her Wombles books - how bang on they've proved to be with ingenious re-use, upcycling and caring for the environment messages... we love her!
+A stranger thanks to the authoress Elisabeth Beresford for her 'Wombles' books - how bang on they've proved to be with ingenious re-use, upcycling and caring for the environment messages... we love her!
 And of course Beth my wife for willingly taking the plunge and helping with all the ideas, organisation and endless model testing.

 I hope many young creators will enjoy stretching their brains and using their creativity to make awesome junk toys and taking those skills into their adult lives.